brainglobe/brainrender/Docs/UserGuide.md

 Most of the process therefore relies on the `Scene` class.
 This class let's users add brain regions to the rendering (see example: [regions](Examples/Regions.ipynb)), but it also takes care of adding tractography and neuron morphology data to the scene before rendering it.
-You can find a list of all structures that can be displayed [here](all_regions.txt).

-To see how to crate your first scene, check out the [tutorial](Examples/tutorial.ipynb).
+To see how to crate your first scene, check out the [examples](Examples).

 ### Add neuron morphology data
 To add 3D neuronal morphological data to a scene, users have to first download the data from Janelia's Mouse Light [neurons browser](http://ml-neuronbrowser.janelia.org).